Stochastic nonlinear wave dynamics on compact surfaces

-with data distributing according to the Gibbs measure, as well as the stochastic nonlinear wave equations with deterministic data (SNLW):
+\noi with initial data distributing according to the Gibbs measure, as well as the stochastic nonlinear wave equations (SNLW) with deterministic data:

 In the case of the two-dimensional torus $\T^2 = (\R/\Z)^2$, these equations have been studied in recent works by Gubinelli-Koch-Oh-Tolomeo \cite{GKOT}, Oh-Thomann \cite{OT2}, and Gubinelli-Koch-Oh \cite{GKO}.
-Our main goal in this paper is to investigate the Cauchy problem for \eqref{SDNLW}, and since our argument works as well for \eqref{NLW} and \eqref{SNLW}, to extend the main results in \cite{GKOT, OT2, GKO} to a more general setting of two-dimensional compact Riemannian manifolds without boundary.
+Our main goal in this paper is to primarily investigate the Cauchy problem for \eqref{SDNLW}\footnote{Our argument also works for \eqref{NLW} and \eqref{SNLW}.} to extend the main results in \cite{GKOT, OT2, GKO} to a more general setting of two-dimensional compact Riemannian manifolds without boundary.

 \begin{remark}\rm